Nextiva / Blog / VoIP

 Network diagram showing Primary Rate Interface in an office network (via GCG)

 When the call reaches the PBX, an integrated services delivery network line or an analog copper line transmits to the receiver.
-However, if the receiver is busy, the call will go to a voicemail.
+However, if the receiver is busy, the call will go to voicemail.
 This helps businesses prevent callers from listening to a busy tone.

 Large organizations and enterprises often use PRI lines to address the challenges of traditional phone service in business.
 It’s been the backbone of enterprise telephony for many years.